matheuszinn/matheuszinn/README.md

 - 😳 I like to tell bad jokes.
 - 🎸 I'm a frustrated musician.
-- 💔 To apply to be my girlfriend, send your resumé to my email
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have a technician degree in agribusiness!!!
 - 🧝 The Legend Of Zelda fan.